jackalope-code/stream-overlay/README.md

 Overlay.tsx and Widget.tsx are the two primary components for the overlay.
 Overlay.tsx manages networking and widget data.
 Widget.tsx sets up event handlers and manages what is displayed for each moveable widget.

+## Issues
+- Long repeating floats when working with differently scaled values
+- Websocket shape is irregular and this could confuse the client
+- Tracking client id seems worse than moving routes into the websocket lifecycle
+- Editor GUI should have an on screen rendering area and an off-screen area
+- Images could be hosted from anywhere so only allow mods or trusted users until there is better screening.
+This app is vulnerable to resources changing from the same URL.
+- GUI sucks

 ## Remaining work
-- Image linking.
-It's easier to require people host their own images and link, but this is insecure if they can change the resource and have the same url.
-- Some form of authorization or authentication
-- Newly connected clients should fetch data from the server to update properly
-- Editing component data from PUT or adding a new component from POST should update locally and broadcast updates to other clients
+- Integrate ALL API endpoints and realtime WS updates into the client so that everything works
-- Add a GUI for adding and editing onscreen components
+- Ensure the GUI for adding and editing onscreen components is receiving/broadcasting server changes
+- Add simple password protection
+- Publish
+- Revisit auth with authentication
+- Add persistance
+  - Redis?
+- Add session management
-  - Editor GUI should have an on screen rendering area and an off-screen area
+- Work on security and stability
-- Have an editor view and a live overlay view
+- Revisit the GUI
 - Allow linking videos and ensure they play through without restarting constantly
 Requires time sync updates for live playback control
 - Networked component controls: